UK's Gove says EU trade deal can be done despite talks stalemate

 "We're making it clear to the EU we can't do a deal on those terms," he told Sky News.
 "But I am confident that there is a deal to be done.
 It just requires a degree of flexibility on the EU side which I'm sure that they will appreciate they need to show."

+He told Irish national broadcaster RTE on Sunday that Britain was "essentially rewriting" what it had committed to in the political declaration of the Brexit deal.

+"Until the UK changes its approach in the context of giving the EU assurance that they are not going to effectively deregulate their economy while expecting free access in the EU single market, I think we're going to continue to be in real difficulty in these talks," he added.

-However, the Mail on Sunday reported that the government was even preparing to walk away altogether if no progress was made at the next round of talks due to begin in 15 days time and the EU refused to compromise.
+Britain's Mail on Sunday newspaper reported that the government was preparing to walk away altogether if no progress was made at the next round of talks due to begin in 15 days time and if the EU did not shift.

 "Breakdown is entirely possible," an unnamed senior government source told the paper.